mooncryption/reddit-tip-extension/docs/README.md

 Bitcoin Cash is a new version of Bitcoin that enables super-fast, low-fee transactions.
 Learn more at [the official website](http://bitcoincash.org).

 If you have questions, ask in [/r/btc](https://reddit.com/r/btc)!

+### Terms and Conditions
+`@mooncryption`, `/u/mooncryption`, and all other developers, users, and contributors to/of this project (The "Reddit Tip Extension") are not liable for any misuse of the product and/or the consequences due to using this product.
+This service/product is provided "AS IS" under the MIT License.